-The first attempts at surgical restoration of hair loss was recorded by Dieffenbach in 1822.
-In his inaugural thesis at Wurzgurg he described animal investigations in allo and auto-transplantation of hair, skin and feathers.
-(2) Autografts of hair bearing scalp using flaps and large free grafts have been in use since at least 1893.
+The first attempts at surgical restoration of hair loss were recorded by Dieffenbach in 1822.
+In his inaugural thesis at Wurzgurg, he described animal investigations in all and auto-transplantation of hair, skin, and feathers.
+(2) Autografts of the hair-bearing scalp using flaps and large free grafts have been in use since at least 1893.
 (3) A Japanese surgeon Sasagawa reported hair follicle transplantation as early as 1930 (4) and in 1939 Okuda, a Japanese Dermatologist, described the correction of alopecia of the scalp, eyebrow and mustache areas using small cylindrical punches to remove the donor tissue and slightly smaller ones for the recipient area.
 (5)

 Orentreich, a New York dermatologist studied the donor or recipient dominance of various alopecia conditions and reported this work in 1959 (8).
 He noted that donor dominance was observed in all cases of male pattern alopecia and was able to refute the prevailing theories that male baldness was a result of poor blood supply to selected regions of the scalp.
 His paper captured the attention of the public and many other dermatologists were trained by him.
 It can be rightfully claimed that modern hair restoration techniques date from this time.

-Since then there have been a wide variety of surgical procedures described (9) but for the sake of brevity only those still in frequent usage will be discussed in this review.
+Since then there has been a wide variety of surgical procedures described (9) but for the sake of brevity, only those still in frequent usage will be discussed in this review.

-There are three broad categories of surgical restoration procedures These may be summarized as follows-
+There are three broad categories of surgical hair restoration procedures These may be summarized as follows-

 Marzola (19) tackled the problem of the unsightly central scar from a different approach by electing not to fully close the posterior bald area and by using an "M" shaped incision.